apiaryio/dredd/docs/internals.rst

 ~~~~~~~~~~~~~~~~~~~~

 Dredd is written in modern JavaScript, ran by `Node.js <https://nodejs.org/>`__, and distributed by `npm <https://www.npmjs.com/>`__.

-Before publishing to the npm registry, `Babel <https://babeljs.io/>`__ compiles the code in the ``src`` directory and produces widely compatible ES5 JavaScript code in the ``lib`` directory.
-This is done because in the future we want to be able to run Dredd in the browser.
-With time this seems like a long shot and until we actually work on having Dredd browser-compatible, we might want to get rid of the build step.

-Tests need to be pre-compiled every time, because some integration tests use code linked from ``lib``.
-This is certainly a flaw and it slows down day-to-day development, but until we refactor the tests, compiling is necessary.

 Previously Dredd was written in `CoffeeScript <https://coffeescript.org>`__, and it was only recently converted to modern JavaScript.
 That's why sometimes the code does not feel very nice.
 Any efforts to refactor the code to something more human-friendly are greatly appreciated.